abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 }
 ````

-* Defining interfaces for application services is <u>not required</u> by the framework.
+* Defining interfaces for the application services **are not required** by the framework.
 However, it's suggested as a best practice.
 * `ICrudAppService` defines common **CRUD** methods: `GetAsync`, `GetListAsync`, `CreateAsync`, `UpdateAsync` and `DeleteAsync`.
 It's not required to extend it.
 Instead, you could inherit from the empty `IApplicationService` interface and define your own methods manually.
 * There are some variations of the `ICrudAppService` where you can use separated DTOs for each method.